appliedfm/vstyle/docs/source/index.rst

 Published by `applied.fm <https://applied.fm>`_.

-This is a work in progress!
+.. note:: This is a work in progress!
 We welcome feedback and pull requests. `Find us on GitHub <https://github.com/appliedfm/vstyle>`_.

 About